-With the understanding that many institutions have far more shared challenges than unique ones when they approach a website redesign project, here are seven valuable lessons to share in hopes to inform and support your efforts to expand their digital reach and web presence.
+With the understanding that many businesses have far more shared challenges than unique ones when they approach a website redesign project, here are seven valuable lessons to share in hopes to inform and support your efforts to expand your digital reach and web presence.

 LESSON ONE: ESTABLISH YOUR VISION AND GOALS.

 Your internal team must define a unified vision for your new website and the institutional goals it will help achieve.
 Having support from your executive board and investment from a cross-departmental internal team from the project’s infancy creates feelings of mutual responsibility in the project’s success and ensures the project aligns with long-term organizational goals.

 LESSON TWO: CREATE A CONTENT STRATEGY BEFORE YOU START YOUR REDESIGN.